wrroberts/wrroberts.github.io/test.md

 ---
 layout: default
-header: This is the header variable
+title: This is the header variable

 g1_images:
   - 01.jpg